Kate Gleason College of Engineering

 Rochester, NY 14623

-The master of engineering in mechanical engineering is a 30 semester credit hour degree program and is intended to be a terminal degree program designed for those who do not expect to pursue a doctoral degree but are expected to be a leader within the mechanical engineering field.
-This degree is particularly well-suited for students who wish to study part time, those interested in updating their technical skills, and those not focused on a research-oriented master of science thesis.
-A conventional thesis is not required for master of engineering degree program and is replaced by a choice of the capstone experience.
-The capstone experience may be a design project leadership course, a well-organized and carefully chosen industrial internship, or an independent study project.
-A research methods course may also fulfill the capstone experience; however, is primarily intended for students who wish to transition to the master of science program in mechanical engineering.
-Courses taken within the master of engineering are transferrable to the master of science program in mechanical engineering.
-Students choose from ten different focus areas (3 courses in a focus area) and 4 elective courses in addition to the 2 required courses.
-Up to 3 courses may be taken outside the mechanical engineering department.
-Students may complete the program degree requirements within one calendar year with summer study.
-Students may also augment their education through graduate non-mandatory coop employment opportunities with our vast number of industry partners while completing their studies at RIT.
-Although graduate coop is not required for completion of the master of engineering degree it does give students an opportunity to gain and seek employment and receive a real-world experience/skill set while studying at RIT.
+The ME in mechanical engineering is intended to be a terminal degree program designed for those who do not expect to pursue a doctoral degree but who wish to become a leader within the mechanical engineering field.
+This program is particularly well-suited for students who wish to study part time, for those interested in updating their technical skills, or for those who are not focused on a research-oriented master of science degree, which requires a thesis.
+A conventional thesis is not required for the program.
+In its place, students complete a capstone experience, which may be a design project leadership course or a well-organized and carefully chosen industrial internship.
+A research methods course may also fulfill the capstone experience; however, this option is primarily intended for students who are considering transitioning to the MS program in mechanical engineering.
+(Courses taken within the ME program are transferrable to the MS program.)

 Financial Aid: Yes

 International Financial Aid Description: For graduate study, many of the 70 graduate programs offer assistantships.
 Additionally, more than 9,000 student jobs are available on campus each year.